 - third-party data which may have originated within the institution or come from elsewhere.

-- administrative data consists of records of payrolls, student enrolments, research assessment, and so on.
+- administrative data; Administrative data consists of records of payrolls, student enrolments, research assessment, and so on.
 Some administrative data relates to research projects and may need to be treated as research data.
-However, for the most part it is treated independently within the institution in terms of data management policies, procedures and strategies
+However, for the most part it is treated independently within the institution in terms of data management policies, procedures and strategies.

-- teaching data comprises courseware and other resources which are part of the teaching function of a university.
-Again, this may be of interest to a research project, but it is usually managed independently
+- teaching data; Teaching data comprises courseware and other resources which are part of the teaching function of a university.
+Again, this may be of interest to a research project, but it is usually managed independently.

 Validating research findings